winstondu/Agora-Noise-suppression-issue-iOS/README.md

 # Speech Recognizer Modification

-This app demonstrates a particular bug that seems to occur when an audio profile is set, causing any recorded audio frames received from IAudioFrameObserver to be distorted.
+This app demonstrates a particular bug that is new on Agora 3.0 and versions above.

+**The bug**: Noise suppression from the chatRoomGaming profile only seems to apply if there is another participant in the agora channel

 With this modified sample app, you can: